nevoland/realue/README.md

 #### `EMPTY_ARRAY`

-Empty array to be used in immutable values.
+Immutable empty array.
 Using this instead of `[]` avoids having several instances of immutable empty arrays.

 #### `EMPTY_OBJECT`